rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/monitors.rst

 configurable properties.
 The following table lists the required and optional attributes for Monitor Connections:

-Table.
-Required and Optional Attributes for Monitor Connections
+.. table:: Required and Optional Attributes for Monitor Connections

 +----------------------------+----------------------------------------------+----------+
 | Name                       | Description                                  | Required |